Meet the team

 My background is in the retail, further education and voluntary sectors.
 I am a qualified trainer and STEPS motivational facilitator which means I am able to help participants to co-create learning.
 I have extensive experience of supporting adults who are long-term unemployed, including more recently, those with visual impairments.

-My job at the Foundation gives me the opportunity to keep in touch with grassroots projects and allows me the privilege of meeting dedicated and passionate people who give their time to help others.
+My job at Corra Foundation gives me the opportunity to keep in touch with grassroots projects and allows me the privilege of meeting dedicated and passionate people who give their time to help others.

 Debbie Kaney – Grant Advisor (Henry Duncan Grants)